What does IT Landscape Diagram mean?

 Two well-known ways of saving costs using an IT Landscape Diagram are:

-1. By knowing when the end of life of IT assets is, helps to prevent disinvestments.
-This means you only replace IT assets when they are fully worn out and not before the end-of-life date.
+1. Knowing when the end of life of IT assets will be is important to prevent disinvestments.
+This means you only replace IT assets when fully worn out and not before the end-of-life date.

-2. By standardizing and normalizing your IT assets the complexity will be reduced, IT issues will decrease and the necessary IT asset knowledge for IT service management will be reduced, leading to lower costs for your IT Landscape in the end.
+2. By standardizing and normalizing your IT assets, the complexity will be reduced, IT issues will decrease, and the necessary IT asset knowledge for IT service management will be reduced, leading to lower costs for your IT Landscape.

 IT Landscape vs IT Infrastructure vs IT Architecture